hsemple/pythongis_tutorials/docs/source/api.rst

 **Mapping with Python & Folium - Creating Maps from Raw CSV Data**

-This video is a tutorial on how to create Folium maps from raw CSV data in Python.
+This video tutorial shows how to create Folium maps from raw CSV data in Python.
 The video covers loading the data into Python, transforming the data, extracting latitude/longitude, and creating interactive maps based on the data.

 .. raw:: html